department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/usability-testing-1/coe-usability-1-readout.md

 - What other features or content would help users when they apply for a COE?

 ## Key Findings
-1. Participants expected to be able to access the COE feature through the “Records” white quad on the va.gov homepage.
+1. Participants expected to be able to access the COE feature through the “Records” white quadrant on the va.gov homepage.
+2. Participants accepted the auto COE presentation and functionality.The sign-in widget distracted users from reviewing intro screen content.
+3. Participants had varying ideas of where they’d find their COE when complete.
-2. The sign-in widget distracted users from reviewing intro screen content.
+4. The sign-in widget distracted users from reviewing intro screen content.
-3. Participants accepted the auto COE presentation and functionality.
-4. It was not clear to all users that they needed to “apply” to make changes.
 5. Loan intent and document upload panels slowed users down.
-6. Participants had varying ideas of where they’d find their COE when complete.
+6. It was not clear to all users that they needed to “apply” to make changes.

 ## Details of Findings
-1. When asked where they would go to apply for a Certificate of Eligibility, the most frequently used location was the “download your benefit letters” link in the “ Records” quadrant.
+1. When asked where they would go to apply for a Certificate of Eligibility, the most frequently used location was the “Download your benefit letters” link in the “Records” quadrant.
 Two users found the COE landing page and two participants saw the COE links at the bottom of the letters screen.
 It seems participants connected the COE, which is a benefit document, with other benefits and expected they would be together on VA.gov.
-2. All five participants signed-in before seeing the subway map or reading the automatic COE content.
-One user did scroll to the bottom of the page, but only noted the estimated time to complete as useful after the moderator asked if there was any information on the screen that was useful.
-There was no indication that the user read any of the other content.
-3. All users understood that they had “received” or “found” their COE, even if they didn’t understand that they had been redirected from the intro to a standalone page.
+2. All users understood that they had “received” or “found” their COE, even if they didn’t understand that they had been redirected from the intro to a standalone page.
 One user skipped the auto COE flow.
 Only one of the 4 participants that saw the auto COE seemed to understand that the auto COE was a different page.
 All four users on the auto COE screen found the COE download link and the PDF.
-4. All users *did* enter the form using the “apply” action link, but most stumbled over the labeling.
-Only one participant read the “make changes” text, but didn’t understand that they needed to “apply” to make the change.
-Additionally, most users recognized they linked from the auto COE screen back to the form.
+3. Three participants said they would go to the benefits records page and one user expected a COE to be available in their logged in profile.
+4. All five participants signed-in before seeing the subway map or reading the automatic COE content.
+One user did scroll to the bottom of the page, but only noted the estimated time to complete as useful after the moderator asked if there was any information on the screen that was useful.
+There was no indication that the user read any of the other content.
 5. All users were confident of their choices on the “loan intent” screen, but all paused to talk through the options.
 Only one user felt there should be more info to clarify those options.
 Four of five participants proceeded successfully through the document uploader screen, though only one user clearly noted that they had seen the list of documents that needed to be uploaded.
 One participant missed the “What kind of document are you uploading?” dropdown and could not continue.
 One user said having to upload a DD214 would cause them to abandon the form.
-6. Three participants said they would go to the benefits records page and one user expected a COE to be available in their logged in profile.
+6. All users *did* enter the form using the “apply” action link, but most stumbled over the labeling.
+Only one participant read the “make changes” text, but didn’t understand that they needed to “apply” to make the change.
+Additionally, most users recognized they linked from the auto COE screen back to the form.

 ## Additional Insights
 The independent COE screen and the form itself seemed to function well for participants--but the connection between the two needs better established for users.
 Some content refinements and clarification would help on the intro screen and within the form.
 Users seem to expect VA-issued documents to be together on a "My documents" kind of screen; the existing "Benefits letters" page seem a natural home for a COE.
-The size and position of the sing-in widget obsured intro page content; only one user scrolled below it to see the subway map.
+The size and position of the sign-in widget obscured intro page content; only one user scrolled below it to see the subway map.

 ## Recommendations
-- Refine content on intro screen to clarify COE process - automatic vs applying through a new form.
+- Revise content on intro screen to emphasize COE process - automatic vs applying through a new form
 - Refine content to "make changes" and/or "apply" action link to clarify that users need to apply to make changes
-- Provide more visibility to the documents to upload list and increase the visual link between the "What kind of document are you uploading?" dropdown and the uploader button.
+- Provide greater emphasis on the documents to upload list; place the list closer to the "What kind of document are you uploading?" dropdown and the uploader button
-- Move the sign-in widget to the bottom of the page with the larger UX team and Platform.
+- Move the sign-in widget to the bottom of the page (per conversations with Sitewide Content team)
-- Add COE to the existing "Benefits letters" page.
+- Add COE to the existing "Benefits letters" page
+- Consider making LGY call when user clicks the button to enter the form--vs. on sign-in (or navigating to page signed-in)

 ## Next Steps
-- Make adjustments to content and protoype.
+- Make content and design revisions to prototype
-- Investigate moving the sign-in widget to the bottom of the page with the larger UX team and Platform.
+- Move the sign-in widget to the bottom of the page (per conversations with Sitewide Content team)
-- Investigate option to add COE to the existing "Benefits letters" page.
+- Investigate option to add COE to the existing "Benefits letters" page

 ## Appendix
 ### Conversation guide